 Southeast Tech’s Welding program teaches you how to use a heat fusion process to join metal parts.
 Welding is used in many industries, including automobile manufacturing and repair, shipbuilding, aerospace, as well as in construction of bridges and other structures.

-Each certificate is "stackable," meaning credits count towards a welding diploma.
+Each course/certificate is "stackable," meaning credits count towards a welding diploma.

 In your field, your other duties might include: